 Florida is home to picturesque attractions, from awe-inspiring beaches to gorgeous homes with pristine and well-manicured lawns.
 However, if you are a homeowner, you will know the challenges associated with maintaining a lawn.
 As much as you want your lawn to look lush, insects can invade your lawn and feast on your plants.
 Pests are common in Florida lawns.
 The good news is that you can do something to deal with them.
-Lawn care when your green territory has been invaded by bugs, insects, worms, and other types of pests can be easy.
+Lawn care when your green turf has been invaded by bugs, insects, worms, and other types of pests can be easy.
 The first step to dealing with pests is to understand the kind of bugs that usually infest Florida lawns.

 You can find more than 100 species of grub worms in America.
-They are common in Florida lawns and when ignored, they can do serious damage to your lawn.
+They are common in Florida lawns, and when ignored, they can do serious damage to your lawn.
 Grub worms resemble beetle larvae.
 The common grub worms found in Florida lawn is called Scarab beetles.
 They are known as immature May beetles or June bugs.
 Other types of grub worms include Green June beetles and Japanese beetles.

 Summer is the hatching season of grub worms as this is the time when lawns are well-established.
 For grub worms that hatch during fall, they can burrow under the surface and hibernate for the winter.
 They can go as deep as 5 feet.
 The grub worms are not visible on the surface of the soil.
 The damage often takes place at the root level.
 The most common sign of grub worm presence is the large patch of yellowing or brown lawn.
 This is an indicator that your vegetation is about to decay or die.
 Professional lawn care is required in getting rid of grub worms.
 Homeowners will not be able to detect the presence and activity of these worms because they are under the soil.